HarrJO/PanAf-local-adaptation/README.md

 frequency estimation and tests for signatures of local adaptation.
 This directory contains scripts that were run on an HPC and others that can be run locally.

-All genomic data (BAMs and FASTQs) will be available on ENA under the accession code ENA:PRJEB76176.

 Each of the subdirectories listed below have their own README file going into greater detail.

 genomic_data
 - This directory contains genomic data.
-- All genomic data (BAMs and FASTQs) will be available on ENA under the accession code ENA:PRJEB76176.
+- All exome sequence data (BAMs and FASTQs) will be available on ENA under the accession code ENA:PRJEB76176.
+- All chr21 sequence data (BAMs and FASTQs) is available on ENA under the accession code ENA:PRJEB46115.

 angsd
 - This directory contains all the job scripts used to run ANGSD (Korneliussen, Albrechtsen & Nielsen 2014) on an HPC.
 ANGSD is